Good litter tray hygiene is essential for cat and kittens - find out how to keep your litter trays hygienic and your pets healthy.

 All food and water bowls should be cleaned, disinfected and thoroughly rinsed daily

-For litters of kittens, where they have to share a litter tray and bowls, these should all be cleaned twice daily at least.
-Kittens litter trays should be arranged in a way that does not allow them to access their mum’s litter tray, or their mum to access theirs.
+For large litters of kittens, where they have to share a litter tray and bowls, these should all be cleaned twice daily at least.
 Kittens should never have contact with any cat other than their own mother, as the colostrum in her milk will have given their immune systems a head start at dealing with anything she may have come into contact with, but their immune systems will not yet be strong enough to deal with anything else.

 Litter tray hygiene in a household with only 1 or 2 cats